Книжная полка Сохранить

 BinckBank N. V. and other.

-The place of electronic brokers from the viewpoint of the above men-
+The place of electronic brokers from the viewpoint of the above men

-tioned traditional categorization of brokerage companies is predominant-
+tioned traditional categorization of brokerage companies is predominantly in the discount brokers segment.

 Consumers’ participation in online trading definitely depends on their